 How can perfluorinated compounds affect my health?

-A large number of studies have examined possible relationships between levels of PFCs in blood and harmful health effects in people.
-However, most of these studies analyzed only a small number of chemicals, and not all PFCs have the same health effects.
-Research suggests that high levels of certain PFCs including PFOA and PFOS may:
+A large number of studies have examined possible relationships between levels of PFAS chemicals in blood and harmful health effects in people.
+However, most of these studies analyzed only a small number of these chemicals, and not all of them have the same health effects.
+Research suggests that high levels of certain PFAS chemicals, including PFOA and PFOS may:

 Increase cholesterol levels.

 Cause liver damage or changes in liver function.

 Decrease how well the body responds to vaccines.